Consent Manager setup

 • Click Data Privacy (a lock icon), on the top menu bar.

-3. In the Data Privacy module, click Consent Overview -> Cookie Overview.
+3. In the Data Privacy module, click Consent Overview and then select Cookie Overview.

 This page is where the website administrator handles the cookies.
 There are three panes:

-• Include cookies: Enter the cookie information manually, or populate with the Monsido scan.
+• Include cookies: Enter the cookie information manually, or populate with the Acquia Optimize scan.
 Manually entered cookies have an icon of a person pointing.

 • Automatic cookie scan: Start a manual scan for cookies, or toggle the switch to ON to scan for cookies automatically during the next scheduled scan.
 The icon spins while a scan is in progress.